Vixlatio/RenderGLBPlus/README.md

 ## glb-renderer

 glb-renderer is a program built in C for rendering 3D objects from GLB files into stunning image renders.
-This tool leverages OpenGL (GLUT) and NVIDIA's CUDA Toolkit for rendering and supports various image formats including PNG, JPG, and JPEG.
+This tool leverages OpenGL (GLUT), NVIDIA's CUDA Toolkit, and ZLUDA for rendering and supports various image formats including PNG, JPG, and JPEG.
+This program supports, both, GNU/LINUX and Microsoft Windows.

 ### Features